 Malicious email data breaches appear to be on the rise as organisations and individuals are increasingly targeted by scams and viruses via email.

 When a criminal uses this method of attack, there can be a far-reaching impact on data security, and it is important for victims to know their rights.

 While many email systems can block such emails or warn users about potentially malicious content, unfortunately, errors can be made, causing the targets to unwittingly trigger a data breach.
 If an organisation has put your data at risk in an incident like this, you may be eligible to claim compensation for any harm caused.
 When organisations fail to uphold data security, they may be liable for causing a data breach, and we could be able to hold them accountable under the law.

 The 2020 surge in ransomware healthcare attacks has highlighted how healthcare organisations have become more vulnerable to cyberattacks during the coronavirus pandemic.
 While many of us have turned to remote working over the past year, ransomware has long been a remote access tool for cybercriminals, allowing them to breach systems and take control of computer servers and machines from anywhere in the world.

 Every UK citizen has a right to have their personal information kept safe and secure by third-party organisations.
-This should mean that you may be entitled to claim compensation if your data has been exposed.
+This could mean that you may be entitled to claim compensation in the event that your data has been exposed.
 For free, no-obligation advice, contact us today to talk to a member of our specialist data breach team.